Eye of the Beholder (film): Plot

 Stephen Wilson, a.k.a.
-"The Eye" (Ewan McGregor), is an intelligence agent whose current assignment is to track down the socialite son of his wealthy boss and find out what trouble he has gotten himself into.
-This leads him to Joanna Eris (Ashley Judd), a serial killer who is in a relationship with the son, whom she murders.
+"The Eye", is an intelligence agent whose current assignment is to track down the socialite son of his wealthy boss and find out what trouble he has gotten himself into.
+This leads him to Joanna Eris, a serial killer who is in a relationship with the son, whom she murders.
 Stephen is a witness to the crime.

 At Penn Station in Pittsburgh, Eris commits yet another murder, enabling Stephen to finally corner her as he prepares to call for backup.
 Instead of turning her in, Stephen follows her in an effort to save her.
 He hallucinates constantly that his young daughter – whom he hasn't seen since his ex-wife took custody of her – is with him, and comes to think of Eris as a vulnerable, lost child.

 Stephen follows her across the country and through several murders.
 He soon discovers that Eris and her father were very poor and he abandoned her, explaining her pathological hatred of men.
-When Eris helps a rich blind man (Patrick Bergin) in an airport, the two fall in love and become engaged, and might even live a happy life together.
+When Eris helps Alexander, a rich blind man, in an airport, the two fall in love and become engaged, and might even live a happy life together.
 Stephen, who has witnessed all of this, is desperate to keep her from killing again.
-While the couple is on the way to the chapel for the wedding, Stephen shoots out one of their tires and the car crashes, killing Eris' fiancé.
+While the couple is on the way to the chapel for the wedding, Stephen shoots out one of their tires and the car crashes, killing Alexander.
 Stephen follows a grief-stricken Eris as she takes off for the desert.

-A drug addict named Gary (Jason Priestley) picks up Eris when her car dies and tries to seduce her; when she rebuffs his advances, he beats her unconscious and injects her with heroin so he can rape her while she is unconscious.
+A drug addict named Gary picks up Eris when her car dies and tries to seduce her; when she rebuffs his advances, he beats her unconscious and injects her with heroin so he can rape her while she is unconscious.
 Stephen arrives just in time to save Eris and gives Gary a thorough beating.
 Eris loses her unborn baby before fleeing to Alaska, with Stephen on her trail.

 In Alaska, Stephen gains the courage to ask out Eris after frequenting the diner where she waitresses.
 They have a few drinks in the evening, becoming emotional, and Eris mentions where she would like to be buried when she dies.
 Eris says she has nothing to offer and that Stephen should leave her alone.
-The next day the police and Eris's psychiatrist (Geneviève Bujold) come to the diner to arrest her.
+The next day the police and Eris's psychiatrist come to the diner to arrest her.
 Stephen saves her, taking her to his trailer.
 There she is horrified to find out that he has been following her.
 She shoots him with Stephen's revolver though doesn't realize that he had loaded it with blank cartridges.
 She flees and he pursuits her on a motorcycle.
 As he gains on her, she crashes her car onto a lake, breaking through the ice.
 He pulls her out of the car and as she dies in his arms, she tells him "I wish you love."